SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 ***port*** is the port number to use to establish the connection.
 A value is only required when the client needs to use a port other than the automatically‑assigned default port number.
 The default port number for is 55555 when compression is not in use, or 55003 when compression is in use.
 The default port for TLS/SSL connections is 55443 (note that compression is not available when TLS/SSL is used).

 **Note**: The provided URL parameters are used for both a JNDI connection and a JMS data connection.
-This is useful when both the JNDI and JMS data connections are for a Solace router that provides JNDI and JMS service.
-However, when the JNDI store to be used is hosted on an LDAP server, and the Solace router is only used for the JMS broker, the specified URL parameters, which are used for the JNDI connection, can be overridden by parameters specified in the Connection Factory when creating a JMS connection.
+This is useful when both the JNDI and JMS data connections are for a Solace broker that provides JNDI and JMS service.
+However, when the JNDI store to be used is hosted on an LDAP server, and the Solace broker is only used for the JMS broker, the specified URL parameters, which are used for the JNDI connection, can be overridden by parameters specified in the Connection Factory when creating a JMS connection.

   * Type: String
   * Format: smf://username:password@ipaddress:port